The U.S. Presidential Service Center®Foundation and Trusts - A museum on support and protection of the U.S. Presidency.

 1780: Reserved for future use related to the Battle of Kings Mountain.

-1779: Noelle Verdini - for creating the military food battle to help veterans issues in Ohio.
+1779: Noelle Verdini - for creating the military food battle to help veterans issues in Ohio (2013).

-1778: Samuel Morgante - for veterans showcases on stage at the Ohio Food Show and vet issues supported across the USA.
+1778: Samuel Morgante - for veterans showcases on stage at the Ohio Food Show and vet issues supported across the USA (2013).

-1777: Stormy LeAnn Mongiello - for US service to shelters, feeding the hungry, providing financial support and work on veterans causes.
+1777: Stormy LeAnn Mongiello - for US service to shelters, feeding the hungry, providing financial support and work on veterans causes (2012).

-1776: Martin CJ Mongiello - for world service to food shelters, emergency causes and veterans issues supported across the country.
+1776: Martin CJ Mongiello - for world service to food shelters, emergency causes, and veterans issues across the world.

 In 2014 it was suggested that a PSC Achievement Medal and a PSC Commendation Medal be struck with an associated handbook, codification and matching little tuxedo and rack ribbons at a meeting with the Sons of the American Revolution host Director, Mark Anthony, at the National Convention in Greenville, SC.
 The link provided is for evaluation and discussion and does not constitute any form of endorsement.

-The Presidential Service Coin was paid for entirely with private funds (to not burden members with donation requests) and designed for sharing and sale as a fundraiser.
+The Presidential Service Coin was paid for entirely with private funds (to not burden members with donation requests or grants) and designed for sharing and sale as a fundraiser.
 Numerous sizes were examined, developed with several, plush, velvet cases featuring gold print and an eventual, full, 3" size.
-This is one of the largest coins ever issued on earth and is hand painted.
+This is one of the most significant coins ever issued on earth and is hand painted.
 As of 2016, the coins have been shipped worldwide and are available to purchase online at our official, licensed store at Facebook (NO FACEBOOK ACCOUNT REQUIRED TO SHOP).

 Interesting Fact: One of the first purchases was by an alumni member on operational security detail now in the US Embassy of Luxembourg.

 What our members from the White House Military Office are working on.